2021 Michigan State Spartans football team: Penn State

 The Spartans returned home for the final game of the regular season with the Land Grant Trophy at stake against Penn State.

 In snowy, windy weather that got progressively worse throughout the game, MSU started well, moving to the Nittany Lion two-yard line before Kenneth Walker III scored to give MSU a 7–0 lead.
-After forcing Penn State into a three-and-out, the Spartans again quickly moved downfield and scoring on a nine-yard pass from Peyton Thorne to Tre Mosley to take a 14–0 lead with just over six minutes remaining in the first quarter.
+After forcing Penn State into a three-and-out, the Spartans again quickly moved downfield and scoring on a nine-yard pass from Payton Thorne to Tre Mosley to take a 14–0 lead with just over six minutes remaining in the first quarter.
 Penn State quickly answered however, scoring on a 27-yard touchdown pass against MSU's beleaguered secondary to pull within seven.
 MSU came up short on their next possession and were forced to punt.
 PSU could not get past midfield on the ensuing possession and were forced to punt early in the second quarter.
 Starting from their own seven, the Spartans could not move the ball on two plays.
 Thorne was then hit on a third-down scramble that appeared to be a targeting penalty that would have extended the drive, but no call was made and the Spartans were forced to punt from the back of their end zone.
 Starting at midfield, PSU wasted no time, scoring through the air again on three plays to tie the score at 14.
 MSU answered by embarking on a 15-play, 70-yard drive, that came up short at the Penn State five.
 Coghlin hit the 23-yard field goal, despite slipping slightly in the snowy conditions.
 Coghlin would not return to the game after the kick due to an injury that appeared related to his ongoing hip problem.
 The Lions took over and methodically moved down the field, but the MSU defense stiffened inside their own 10 and Penn State settled for a field goal attempt that went wide, leaving MSU with the 17–14 lead after running out the clock until halftime.